 Full information approach In Section 3.3.2 above, we estimated the effect of spending on votes in fully contested districts.
 This approach is not entirely satisfying.
 First, by dropping a number of electoral districts, we lose potentially useful information.
 Second, this might result in a non-representative sample (King et al., 2001; Tomz et al., 2002).
 As an alternative, we follow Katz and King (1999) and Honaker et al. (2002) who address the problem of partial contest by using the effective rather than the actual vote.
-The effective vote is the values of vote share{jmt} that we would observe if all the parties contested the election in district m.
+The effective vote is the values of vote share j{mt} that we would observe if all the parties contested the election in district m.
 In districts with all parties contesting, the effective vote is equal to the observed vote.
 In partially contested districts, the effective vote for all parties is unobserved but can be estimated.
 Such an estimation can be performed under a number of reasonable assumptions, in particular that the non-contesting party would have received fewer votes than the parties that did nominate candidates (Honaker et al., 2002).
 We thus proceed in two stages.
-First, we use the Amelia package to impute effective voting data in partially contested districts.
-We perform five imputations, i.e. generate five datasets, for which Amelia provides appropriate weights to perform the analysis on Clarify software.
-Then, in a second step, Clarify combines the results and computes our quantities of interest using the SUR methodology described above.
+First, we perform five imputations - i.e. generate 5 datasets - of effective voting data in partially contested districts (using the Amelia R-package built for this purpose).
+Then, we perform the above SUR estimation on each of them and average the results (using Clarify statistical software).